It all began with an 1885 poem written by James Whitcomb Riley that ends with this verse:

 or the goblins will get ya if ya don't watch out!!!

 Another message of witchcraft?
 "If in the mirror your lover is seen you'll surely be happy on Halloween".
-I'm pretty sure there's a Victorian idea that didn't make it to my generation.
-It's a pretty card.
+I'm pretty sure that's a Victorian idea that didn't make it to my generation.
 The artwork on postcards of that era is what makes them worth collecting.

-Oh, now, I like this one.
-A promise I can appreciate.
 "Softly cross your fingers at the witching hour; Over fates and fortunes the moon will give you power".
-I will have to find out exactly which is the witching hour.
+Just when is "the witching hour?"
 Midnight, I suppose.
 Isn't that when the goblins abound?

 With all the witches and goblins and fearsomeness of it all, one is surprised to see a card that says Happy Halloween.